Don Coryell Headshot

 245-2114

-Don Coryell was named the Director of Athletics at Texas State on September 1, 2021, and he is in his 21st year overall with the athletic department.
+Don Coryell was named the Director of Athletics at Texas State on September 1, 2021, and is in his 23rd year overall with the athletics department.
 A former student-athlete with an extensive administrative career in external affairs and focus on the student-athlete experience, Coryell oversees all aspects of Texas State Athletics, including its 16 varsity sports, 350+ student-athletes and 100+ person staff.

-In the summer of 2023, Coryell and Texas State Athletics unveiled the department’s strategic plan with a focus on competitive excellence, student-athlete success, fan engagement, revenue generation, and brand recognition.
+In the summer of 2023, Coryell and Texas State Athletics unveiled the department’s strategic plan with a focus on competitive excellence, student-athlete success, fan engagement, revenue generation and brand recognition.
+Additionally, TXST launched the Light The Star campaign in 2025, a $50 million comprehensive fundraising campaign designed to propel the department forward into a new era of collegiate athletics and position the Bobcats for sustained success on a national stage.

 Under Coryell’s guidance, Texas State has reached new heights in competitive excellence – and set the stage for even more in the years to come.
-Over the last three years, Texas State has won the Sun Belt’s 2021-22 Bubas Cup, captured four conference team championships, made seven NCAA postseason appearances as teams and individuals, and brought home the football program’s first ever bowl win as an FBS team.
+During his tenure, TXST Athletics has seen 14 conference championships, more than 20 NCAA postseason appearances and three consecutive bowl wins.

 Fan engagement has made a quick turnaround under Coryell.
-Texas State has seen record attendance numbers in the last three years across multiple sports.
-Football had its best total attendance in Bobcat Stadium history in 2023 and registered its fifth- and 10th-best crowds ever.
-Baseball had a record total attendance in 2022 – only to be surpassed the following season in 2023.
-Meanwhile, volleyball and softball have posted some of their program’s best attendance figures for an entire season during Coryell’s tenure.
+Texas State has seen record attendance numbers across multiple sports.
+Football had its best total and average attendance in UFCU Stadium history in 2024.
+Baseball had a record total attendance in 2023 and set an average attendance record in 2024.
+During the 2025-26 season, men’s basketball had the highest total attendance since the COVID-19 pandemic.
+In softball, the Bobcats have seen five of the top 10 all-time attended games since 2023.
+Meanwhile, volleyball and soccer have posted some of their program’s best attendance figures for an entire season during Coryell’s tenure.

 Another focus point for Texas State recently has been improving facilities for all student-athletes.
-The Bobcats have successfully fundraised $37 million for the Johnny and Nathali Weisman Football Performance Center and William Trevillion IV Weight Room at Bobcat Stadium.
-The renovation and expansion of the existing football complex is currently under construction and is set to be complete by 2025.
+The Bobcats successfully fundraised $37 million for the Johnny and Nathali Weisman Football Performance Center and William Trevillion IV Weight Room at Bobcat Stadium.
+The renovation and expansion of the existing football complex was dedicated in October 2025.

-Coryell has also made several key head coaching hires in his time leading the Bobcats, including football coach GJ Kinne, women’s soccer coach Steve Holeman, director of track and field/cross country John Frazier, and women’s tennis coach Kendall Brooks.
+Coryell has also made several key head coaching hires in his time leading the Bobcats, including football coach GJ Kinne, women’s soccer coach Steve Holeman, director of track and field/cross country John Frazier and women’s tennis coach Kendall Brooks.
+Most recently, Coryell hired Chris Kielsmeier to lead women’s basketball, who’s been proven to lead championship-caliber teams.

 Kinne, the most recent hire of the group, took the Bobcats to one of the program’s most successful seasons in his first year at helm in 2023.
 Texas State, behind the mantra “Take Back Texas,” won an FBS program record eight games and captured its first bowl game with a 24-point takedown of Rice in the SERVPRO First Responder Bowl in Dallas.
 The game experienced a record attendance and TV viewership thanks to the Bobcats first ever appearance in a bowl game.